 Best Two-in-One: Cocktail Kingdom Muddler Barspoon

-What We Love: Available in different finishes, multipurpose
+What We Love: Available in different finishes, multipurpose, beautiful design

-What We Don't Love: Not dishwasher safe, hard to find
+What We Don't Love: Not dishwasher safe, slightly cumbersome to use

 If you're low on space or simply don't want a bar tool that's only good for one thing, then this muddler/bar spoon combo deserves a place in your bar collection.
 In fact, some bartenders like this over other muddlers.
 "My preference is a 40cm muddler barspoon from Cocktail Kingdom because I can muddle my ingredients in a shaker, mixing glass, or in the glass itself, and then easily flip it to stir the cocktail," says David Kerr, owner and general manager of The Tavern in Omaha, Nebraska.
 "It makes for a more efficient way to work and cuts down on tools to clean."

 If less space and multiple uses aren't enough for you, the silver-plated muddler bar spoon is available in rose gold and gold finish as well, so you can match your decor or flatware.
-It is a smaller muddler which allows for more delicate work, which can be time-consuming when you need a quick cocktail.
+It certainly looks pretty on a bar cart and makes a cool gift.